mitsuba-renderer/enoki/docs/advanced.rst

    AVX512 back-end uses eight dedicated mask registers to store masks compactly (allocating only a single bit per mask entry).

-   Older machines use a redundant representation based on normal vector registers that have all bits set to ``1`` for entries where the comparison was true and ``0`` elsewhere.
+   Older machines use a redundant representation based on regular vector registers that have all bits set to ``1`` for entries where the comparison was true and ``0`` elsewhere.